solgenomics/solbase/vagrant/README.md

 Step 1: Download the VirtualBox virtual machine from here: ftp://solgenomics.net/virtualbox/SGN%20Dev.ova .<br/>
 Step 2: Open VirtualBox and click File->Import Appliance.
 Select 'SGN Dev.ova'.<br/>
 Step 3: Start the virtual machine.<br/>
+Step 4: Open a browser and you should see solbase running on localhost.<br/>

 <br/>